Lilies of the Valley (Fabergé egg)

 The Lilies of the Valley egg is a jewelled Fabergé egg made under the supervision of the Russian jeweller Peter Carl Fabergé in 1898 by Fabergé ateliers.
 The supervising goldsmith was Michael Perchin.
-The egg is one of the two eggs in the Art Nouveau style (the other is the Pansy Egg).
+The egg is one of the three eggs in the Art Nouveau style (the other two are the Pansy egg and the Clover Leaf egg).
 It was presented on April 5 to Tsar Nicholas II, who gave it as a gift to his wife, the Tsarina, Empress Alexandra Fyodorovna.
 The egg is part of the Victor Vekselberg Collection, owned by The Link of Times Foundation and housed in the Fabergé Museum in Saint Petersburg, Russia.

 Description

 The egg is covered in pearls and topped with rose pink enamel on a guilloché field.
 The egg is supported by cabriole legs of green-gold leaves with rose-cut diamond dewdrops.
 The gold-stemmed lilies have green enameled leaves and flowers made of gold set with rubies, pearls, and diamonds.